BlockchainCommons/GordianSigner-macOS/README.md

 ### Dependencies

-To build GordianSigner-macOS you'll need to use the following tools:
+To build **GordianCosigner-macOS** you'll need to use the following tools:

 - Xcode - ([Xcode](https://apps.apple.com/id/app/xcode/id497799835?mt=12)).
 - macOS 10.15

 ### Derived from…

-This GordianSigner-macOS project is either derived from or was inspired by:
+This **GordianCosigner-macOS** project is either derived from or was inspired by:

 - [BlockchainCommons/GordianWallet-iOS](https://github.com/BlockchainCommons/GordianWallet-iOS) — Bitcoin wallet powered by your own node over Tor, from [BlockchainCommons](https://github.com/BlockchainCommons).

 ### Used with…

-These are other projects that work with or leverage GordianSigner-macOS:
+These are other projects that work with or leverage **GordianCosigner-macOS**:

 - [BlockchainCommons/bc-libwally-core](https://github.com/BlockchainCommons/bc-libwally-core) — Used for signing PSBT's offline, from [ElementsProject](https://github.com/ElementsProject).